-We are among a very select group of U.S. companies that are publicly traded, B Corporation Certified and Delaware public benefit corporations.
+We are among a very select group of U.S. companies that are publicly traded, B Corporation Certified, and Delaware public benefit corporations.
 As a public benefit corporation, we are legally required to balance our financial interests with the best interests of our stakeholders.
 We believe that prioritizing the long-term viability of all stakeholders will produce stronger outcomes, for everyone, over time.
 Our Board and its committees help set the tone for our Company and meet regularly to review policies, current regulations and industry best practices.
-With respect to our sustainability initiatives (including our ESG goals), our Nominating and Corporate Governance Committee receives updates from management at least quarterly and provides regular updates to the Board.
-In an effort to further drive accountability for ESG progress, we committed in late 2022 to exploring ways to factor our ESG performance into executive compensation, further ensuring that responsibility for driving positive impact is led by our management and spans the entire organization.
+With respect to our sustainability initiatives and goals, our Nominating and Corporate Governance Committee receives updates from management (including our Head of Impact) at least quarterly and provides regular updates to the Board.